iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Irreducible Symmetric Tridiagonal Matrix.md

 ### **Proof**

 1. Characteristic polynomial of $T_k$ has all simple roots without repetitions.
-2. The matrix is diagonalizable because it's symmetric.
+2. The matrix is diagonalizable because it's symmetric. (spectral theorem)

 (1.)
 AND (2.)
 IMPLIES